How Functional Nutrition May Hold the Key to Successful Addiction Treatment and Recovery

 Are you craving more coffee?

 In acknowledgment of International Coffee Day, which was just celebrated, I would like to share a few thoughts.
 I LOVE COFFEE!
-And at the same time, I have been known […]
+And at the same time, I have been known to drink too much of it!
+I’ve never gotten over 4 cups a day, like some people I’ve known, but even that much can be […]

 Community Prevention Strategies for Mental Health Issues and Substance Misuse which Address Underlying Biochemistry